jonananas/tdd-workshop/README.md

 # Installation
 Uses maven for dependency management.
 After cloning, import into eclipse using Import...->Existing Maven Project.
 Do similar for IntelliJ or your favourite IDE.

+The master branch uses java 8, use branch java6 if you need an older java.

 # Suggested escalation

 ## 1. TDD a simple class without dependencies